Virtual Khovanov homology using cobordisms

 We repeat the process rearranging the numbering in such a way that the corresponding maps have the same sign as in the classical Khovanov complex.
 This is possible because every face has an odd number of minus signs (if we count the sign from the relation $\Delta^-_{--}=-\Delta^+_{++}$).

-Hence after we reach the end every saddle is the classical saddle together with the classical sign.
-The change of orientations/numberings does not change the complex because of Lemma \ref{lemma-commutativeindependence}.
-Thus this finish the proof. \end{proof}

-\begin{bem} We could use the Euler characteristic to introduce the structure of a graded category (see \cite{bn1}) on $\ucob_R(\emptyset)$ (and hence on $\kob_R(\emptyset)$).
+Note that such rearranging does not affect the anti-commutativity because of Lemma~\ref{lem-commutativeindependence}.
+Hence, after we reach the end every saddle is the classical saddle together with the classical sign.
+The change of orientations/numberings does not change the complex because of Lemma~\ref{lem-commutativeindependence}.
+This finishes the proof. \end{proof} \begin{rem} We could use the Euler characteristic to introduce the structure of a graded category on $\ucob_R(\emptyset)$ (and hence on $\ukob_R$).

-The differentials in the geometric complex from Definition \ref{defin-geocomplex} have all $\deg=0$ (after a grade shift), because their Euler-characteristic is -1 (see Corollary \ref{coro-euler2}).

-Then it is easy to proof that the geometric complex is a v-link invariant under graded homotopy.
-The proof of this is analogous to the one of D.~Bar-Natan. \end{bem}

-\begin{bem} If one does the same construction as above in the category, then the whole construction (recall that we have to add formal extra signs like in the classical complex now) becomes easier in the following sense:

-We do not need to calculate saddle signs.
-We just use the Table \ref{tabular-calctab}.
-This is the case because the Lemma \ref{lemm-virtualisation} is true without the saddle signs.